YStrauch/swagger-object-validator/README.md

 *Please note:*
 Request validation or the validation of a swagger spec itself is explicitly not intended, only the validation of the objects returned from the server is part of this module.
 Ensure that your swagger spec is valid to prevent unexpected errors.

+# Why this and not some other tool?
+The API is awesome, it gives you easy and full control over what's happening:
+- Every error has a detailed stack trace so you can find where and what is wrong easily
+- Stack traces are in a format that allows computer programs to understand what's wrong without parsing strings
+- You can add your own rules or ignore certain errors
+- Other tools do not like splitted specifications (via *$ref*)
+- Most other tools do not implement very special constraints (like regex, int32/int64, minItems...)

 # Features
 ## Validation